finos/FDC3/docs/api/supported-platforms.md

 #### 2. NPM Wrapper

 FDC3 offers the [`@finos/fdc3` npm package](https://www.npmjs.com/package/@finos/fdc3) that can by used by web applications to target operations from the [API Specification](api/spec) in a consistent way.
-Each FDC3-compliant desktop agent that the application runs in, can then provide an implementation of the FDC3 API operations.
+Each FDC3-compliant Desktop Agent that the application runs in, can then provide an implementation of the FDC3 API operations.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';